 A model of Billy's second plane, an SE 5A, with the markings of the 85th Squadron known as "The Flying Foxes";

 A share in the Bishop-Barker Aeroplane Company, formed by Billy Bishop and William Barker after the First World.
-This ill-fated company used three surplus war planes with intent to fly freight and passengers between Toronto and Muskoka, as well as do aerial photography;
+This ill-fated company used three surplus war planes with intent to fly freight and passengers between Toronto and Muskoka, as well as aerial photography;

 Antique furniture collected by Billy and Mrs. Bishop during their years living in Britain;